-Surfing the Web has made life easier in many ways.
-You can buy a car, check stock prices, search out sources for a paper you're writing, chat with likeminded people, and stay up-to-date on news or sports scores.
-Hundreds of websites are devoted to nutrition and health topics, and you may be asked to visit such sites as part of your course requirements.
-So, how do you evaluate the quality of information on the Web?
-Can you trust what you see?
+Using the Internet has made life easier in many ways.
+You can buy a car, check stock prices, search out sources for a paper you're writing, chat with like-minded people, and stay up-to-date on news or sports scores.
+Hundreds of websites are devoted to nutrition and health topics.
+How do you evaluate the quality of information obtained online?
+Can you trust what you read?

-First, it's important to remember that there are no rules for posting on the Internet.
-Anyone who has the equipment can set up a website and post any content he or she likes.
-Although the Health on the Net Foundation has set up a Code of Conduct for medical and health websites, following its eight principles is completely voluntary.36
+First, it's important to remember that there are no rules for posting information online.
+Although the Health on the Net Foundation has set up a Code of Conduct for medical and health websites, following its eight principles is completely voluntary.

-Second, consider the source, if you can tell what it is.
+Second, consider the source-if you can tell what it is.
 Many websites do not specify where the content came from, who is responsible for it, or how often it is updated.
 If the site lists the authors, what are their credentials?
-Who sponsors the site itself?
-Educational institutions (.edu), government agencies (.gov), and organizations (.org) generally have more credibility than commercial (.com) sites, where selling rather than educating is the primary motive.
+Who sponsors the site?
+Educational institutions (.edu), government agencies (.gov), and organizations (.org) generally have more credibility than commercial (.com) sites, where selling rather than educating may be the primary motive.
 Identifying the purpose for a site can give you more clues about the validity of its content.

 Third, when you see claims for nutrients, dietary supplements, or other products and the results of studies or other information, keep in mind the scientific method and the basics of sound science.
 Who did the study?
 What type of study was it?
-How many subjects?
-Was it double-blind?
+How many subjects were included?
+Was it a double-blind study?
 Were the results published in a peer-reviewed journal?
 Think critically about the content, look at other sources, and ask questions of experts before you accept information as truth.
 What is true of books, magazines, and newspapers also applies to the Internet: Just because it is in print or online doesn't mean it's true.